How To Steep E-Liquid

 ‘Streathing’ is a combination of traditional steeping and breathing, hence the name.

-To streathe an e-liquid shake the bottle good and hard as you would when steeping, then run it under warm water for 5 minutes, before popping the cap off and leaving it in that cool-dark place.
+To streathe an e-liquid shake the bottle as hard as you would when steeping, then run it under warm water for 5 minutes, before popping the cap off and leaving it in that cool-dark place.

 After two hours, screw the cap back on and shake it again.
-The combination of shaking and warm water thins out the vegetable glycerine, making the liquid less viscous and allowing both the flavourings to diffuse more thoroughly and the air do its work.
+The combination of shaking and warm water thins out the vegetable glycerine, making the liquid less viscous and letting the flavourings diffuse more thoroughly whilst the air does its work.

 As the two hours pass the vegetable glycerine slowly resettles, returning the e-liquid to its original consistency but with a better diffusion of flavouring and the benefits of aeration.